remaerd/Nap/README.md

 $ brew install carthage
 ```

-To integrate Alamofire into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate *Nap* into your Xcode project using Carthage, specify it in your Cartfile:

 ```
 github "Alamofire/Alamofire" >= 1.2